Why A Content Filter?

 You’d think that in the current economy employees would be more likely to be staying away from time-wasters like online gaming.
 But the truth, says Cornell University, Johnson Graduate School of Management’s Prof. Robert Bloomfield, is that despite fears of being laid off, online gaming is actually up at work.

 It might be hard to believe but the above stats show it to be true: The most common form of employee misuse of the Internet is to surf porn.
 Did you know a co-worker overseeing this misuse and becoming offended can result in legal action against the company?
 You don’t have to be imaginative to consider the costs of such a lawsuit.

 Improve Network Performance

 Some employees download intensive content like music videos, streaming media and advertising banners that clog up network resources.
-So your network appears to be slow.
-With the NetSentron’s diagnostic tools, you can quickly and easily identify bandwidth tie-ups.
+This will cause your network to be slow.
+With Netsentron’s diagnostic tools, you can quickly and easily identify bandwidth tie-ups.
 You can see which computer is downloading the media, and then stop it by throttling the bandwidth just like you use the throttle on your car to speed up or slow down.
 You can set a limit to the volume of bandwidth an individual computer is allowed to download…and keep your network resources freed up for important work.